-The accompanying schedule of expenditures of Federal awards includes the Federal grant activity of the Corporation and is presented on the modified accrual basis of accounting.
+The accompanying schedule of expenditures of Federal awards includes the Federal grant activity of the Corporation and is presented on the accrual basis of accounting.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 Therefore, some amounts presented in this schedule may differ from amounts presented in, or used in the preparation of, the financial statements.
+The Corporation has not elected to use the ten percent de minimis cost rate as covered in Section 200.414 Indirect (F&A) costs of uniform guidance.